The SCEC Product Evaluation Program has reopened.

 At the SL3 level, DAFS are pre-fabricated sets which form a Zone 5 perimeter door, compliant to the ASIO Technical Note 5/12 Zone 5 (Top Secret) Areas.
 Products within this category are factory fitted to reduce the number of trades at the door; therefore, DAFS will include locking and access-control devices, door hardware, intrusion detection devices, etc. Keying systems are typically not provided.

 At the SL4 level, DAFS will meet all requirements for an SL3 DAFS, plus receive a forcible attack resistance rating.

 This includes products to suit high threat environments.
 Products within this category must be highly resistant to covert and forcible attack.

 Forcible Attack Glazing

-This includes products used to provide a transparent element or barrier in an external building envelope or a physical barrier separating publicly accessible areas from internal secured areas.
-The glazing will provide resistance and delay to forcible attacks using a variety of hand and power tools in Security Zone 3, 4 and 5 applications.
+This includes products used to provide a transparent barrier separating publicly accessible areas from internal secured areas.
+The glazing will provide resistance and delay to forcible attacks using a variety of hand and power tools in Security Zone 3, 4, and 5 applications.

 Perimeter Intrusion Detection Systems (PIDS)

-This includes all perimeter intrusion detection system products to suit Security Zone 1 to 5 applications.
-Products within this category will need to meet specified false alarm and detection rates through prescribed periods of in situ “soak testing”.
+This includes all PIDS products for outdoor perimeter applications.
+Products within this category must meet specified false, nuisance, and detection rates through prescribed periods of in-situ “soak testing”.